OptimalBits/fowl/README.md

 - Access of documents and subdocuments seamless due to a keypath based design.

 ##Roadmap
-- Indexes
+- Field indexes
-- Advanced queries
+- Advanced queries (implement all mongodb query operators)
+- Query results as streams

 ##Documentation